Artesians/TCL/evidence/general-mechanics/miscellaneous-entries.md

 **Attacks and Death**
 - Cannot die to any attacks (it jumps like a cat), this is expected/intended
 - Dies upon touching water, but can stand on frozen water - [Imgur by Tibo#4309](https://imgur.com/a/rgG0Z6z)
-- Drops 1 fowl and respawns back in the cage after teleporting
+- ~~Drops 1 fowl and respawns back in the cage after teleporting~~
+  - As of 2.7, it despawns when killed without dropping fowl

 **Crowd Control**
 - Can be displaced, but not knocked back (shown by [Palm Vortex and Gale Blade](https://imgur.com/a/UTbvlIQ))